The cheapest way to add LinkedIn steps to HubSpot sequences is the free manual task step. The cheapest automated way is FirstTouch at $99 per seat.

-The best MCP servers for sales and GTM teams in 2026, by job: FirstTouch for social execution, HubSpot MCP, Clay, Apollo, and Salesforge.
+The best MCP servers for sales and GTM teams in 2026, by job: FirstTouch for social execution, HubSpot MCP, Clay, Explorium, Apollo, ZoomInfo, Amplemarket.

-The best MCP servers for sales and GTM teams in 2026, by job: FirstTouch for LinkedIn outreach executed and attributed inside HubSpot, HubSpot's own MCP server for CRM operations, Clay for enrichment waterfalls, Apollo for contact data, and Salesforge for email-first sequencing.
-Most roundups of this category are written by a vendor ranking itself first.
-This one ranks by job, because an agent stack is a set of jobs.
+The best MCP servers for sales and GTM teams in 2026 are chosen by job rather than by rank: FirstTouch for LinkedIn outreach executed and attributed inside HubSpot, HubSpot's own MCP server for CRM operations, Clay and Explorium for enrichment, Apollo and ZoomInfo GTM.AI for contact data, Amplemarket for all-in-one outbound, and Salesforge for email-first sequencing.
+Nearly every roundup of this category is written by a vendor ranking itself first, and all of them rank data layers.
 FirstTouch is the HubSpot-native execution layer for LinkedIn outreach and tracking.
 Supered runs its Surroundbound GTM motion on FirstTouch, triggered from HubSpot workflows and fully attributed in the CRM.

 Connect it with one block: